- CFE Community

 - demonstrated capacity for conceptual thinking,

 - Criteria include:

-- Receive an invitation for a formal interview and to present your research interests to the program faculty.
+- Receive an invitation for a formal interview and present your research interests describing alignment with the expertise of doctoral program faculty.

 - Upon acceptance, register in the Utrecht University research documentation system Hora Est.